LibX Toolbar: UMBC Edition

 Quick full text access to journal articles:

 LibX uses Google Scholar to search for articles and directs the user to the electronic copy subscribed to by UMBC.
-Select a citation, then drag-and-drop it onto the Scholar button on the toolbar.
+Select a citation, then drag-and-drop it onto the LibX toolbar icon.
 You can use this feature even from inside a PDF file, which makes retrieving papers referenced in a PDF file a snap.

 NOTE: To use this feature from off-campus, you must set University of Maryland, Baltimore County as your Library Link in Google Scholar Preferences